sleepy-evelyn/sleepy-evelyn/README.md

 ### Welcome fellow nosey person🔭

-Yo ma names Joe, I code and play bass sometimes.
+Yo ma names Jo (Josephine), I code and play bass sometimes.
 I also make Minecraft mods because why not, it's fun.

 - Brute forced my way into programming through the power of _✨practice✨_.
 - I have lots of ideas for things...
 Most of which don't get done